autumnlegere/PasswordGenerator-JavaScript/README.md

 ## Description

-.Having all this information in one place makes it easier for me to showcase my talents, and for employers and clients to see if I would be a good fit for them.
-This web page was built using HTML and CSS, and it is responsive to screen sizes 310 pixels and up.

 This random password generator will create a unique password for the user based on their length and character preferences.
-The user can choose the password length and whether or not they would like to include lowercase letters, uppercase letters, numbers, and/or symbols (special characters) in the final password.
+The user can choose the password length and whether or not they would like to include lowercase letters, uppercase letters, numbers, and/or symbols in the final password.
 This generator can be used as many times as needed and makes it easier to come up with strong, more secure passwords to protect the user's information.
 This web application was built using HTML, CSS, and Javascript.
 HTML and CSS were used for layout and aesthetic purposes only.
 All functionality was written using Javascript.

 ## Link to Portfolio
 [Password Generator](https://autumnlegere.github.io/topsecretpasswords/)

 ## Screenshot

-This screenshot of the web page was taken using chrome devtools.
-The background is fixed and did not translate well in the screenshot, but will display correctly when the web page is loaded through the link provided in the "Link to Portfolio" section above.
+This is a screenshot of the web page.

 ![Screenshot of Password Generator](Screenshot.jpg)